Nino Vaccarella: Sports car career

-The 8 May 1968 edition of Giornale Di Sicilia proclaimed in its headline, Only Vaccarella Can Bring Off The Miracle.
-The meaning had to do with the Sicilian driver's great task of gaining victory in the Targa Florio in his 2.5-litre Alfa Romeo, called the Tipo 33.
-He was up against four German competitors who were driving Porsche 910 models.
+The 8 May 1968 edition of Giornale Di Sicilia proclaimed in its headline, Only Vaccarella Can Bring Off The Miracle, as Ferrari boycotted the whole season due to rule changes.
+The meaning had to do with the Sicilian driver's great task of gaining victory in the Targa Florio in his 2.5-litre Alfa Romeo Tipo 33.
+He was up against four German competitors who were driving Porsche 907 models.
 The Porsches had recently swept the endurance races at Daytona and Sebring.
 Few experts gave the four Alfa Romeos much of a chance against the flawless Porsches, but Sicilians were trusting the skill of Vaccarella's driving.
-Vaccarella also found more success by winning the Mugello Grand Prix on a 38-mile street circuit similar to the Targa in July of that year.
+Vaccarella also found more success by winning the Mugello Grand Prix when it still was on a 38-mile street circuit similar to the Targa in July of that year.
 Vaccarella qualified eighth for the 1970 24 Hours of Daytona in a Ferrari 512S, and he won Sebring that year after Mario Andretti was put into Vaccarella and Ignazio Giunti's car and put in a stupendous drive to win.
 He also drove the big V12-powered Ferrari 512S in a heroic yet ultimately losing effort in 1970, damaging the car in the final stages.
 This was one of a series of 11 endurance events held in Europe and North America for the 1970 world manufacturers championship.

 Vaccarella and Toine Hezemans won the 1971 Targa Florio in an Alfa Romeo.
 They crossed the finish line over a minute ahead of Andrea de Adamich and Gijs van Lennep, who also drove an Alfa Romeo.
-This race ended the dominance of Porsche, which had finished first in the previous five Targa Florio races.
+This race ended the dominance of Porsche, which had finished first in the previous five Targa Florio races but this time only brought three factory cars of which two crashed early, and one late in the race.
 Vaccarella competed in the 1972 12 Hours of Sebring in one of four Alfa Romeo 33/3TT's to be entered in the event.
 His driving partner was Nanni Galli.
 They qualified fifth after another Alfa Romeo of Rolf Stommelen and Peter Revson, who started third.